The Last Ad Layer

 The Backbone Broke

-Search was the backbone of the ad-supported internet.
-Not one channel among many — the foundation.
+Search was the foundation of the ad-supported internet.
 Google Search was how people found things, how businesses got found, how the entire ad economy priced attention.
-Every other discovery channel — social media marketing, content strategy, paid ads — was built on top of search or in reaction to it.
+Every other discovery channel (social media marketing, content strategy, paid ads) was built on top of search or in reaction to it.

 Google’s AI Overviews now answer queries directly, suppressing the links that used to connect searchers to experts.
 Organic click-through rates dropped 65% on queries where AI Overviews appeared.
-Zero-click searches — where you never leave Google — account for roughly 60% of all queries.
+Zero-click searches, where you never leave Google, account for roughly 60% of all queries.
 The SEO game that small businesses spent a decade learning is over.
 The links are gone.
-Google itself killed them — not because it wanted to destroy the ecosystem, but because answering the query directly keeps users on Google longer.
-The backbone was sacrificed for engagement.
+Google killed them because answering the query directly keeps users on Google longer.
+The foundation was sacrificed for engagement.

 Social filled the gap, then captured it.
 When search stopped delivering traffic, businesses moved to social media.
 Social media platforms then completed the cycle Cory Doctorow calls enshittification: first they serve users, then they exploit users for advertisers, then they exploit advertisers to extract all remaining value.
 The algorithm doesn’t surface the best climbing instructor.
 It surfaces the climbing instructor who films the most engaging 30-second clips.
 Expertise and performance are different skills.
 The platforms select for performance.